MissVeronica/um-woo-predefined-fields/README.md

 ## Updates
 ### Version 2.0.0
 1. Country and State dropdowns with Registration and Profile forms but not with the User Account page.
-2. Selection of country subset.
+2. Selection of Country subset.

 ### Version 2.1.0
 1. Code improvement for WP User Info modal with UM submitted Info display.